davidhodge931/blog/content/post/2021-04-30-one-way-anova-by-hand/index.markdown

 There was a p < 0.05, so we will reject the null hyothesis, and accept that there is a statistically significant difference between the means of the factor levels.

-Let's check whether we got it right.
+Let's check whether we got it right...
+We did!

 ```r